INTERVIEW: Gearing up for 45th Independence Bowl

 While the game itself gets top billing, there are plenty of other family-friendly events surrounding the game this year, including the Coca Cola Fan Fest & Tailgate Party.

 Tickets for the game start at $30.
-You can purchase tickets by calling the Independence Bowl office at (318) 221-0712, or by going to their website, here.
+You can purchase tickets by calling the Independence Bowl office at (318) 221-0712, or by going to their website at radiancetechnologiesindependencebowl.com.